 Magnesium and calcium depend on each other.
-Unfortunately, not so many individuals pay attention to it because among my friends, I had cases with lumps of calcium under the skin.
+Unfortunately, not so many individuals pay attention to it because I had cases with lumps of calcium under the skin among my friends.
 Now I watched a series of BBC Doctor Who and started to think about what is going on?
 How can individuals get calcium lumps under the surface?
 Why do people not take enough magnesium to solve calcification problems?

-This particular book explains very well all the tricks about these essential minerals.
+This particular book explains very well all the tricks of these essential minerals.

 What Does Magnesium Do In The Body?

 Besides many functions, magnesium supervises electrical communication between cells.
 Magnesium allows the exact amount of calcium to enter the cell when the body needs it.

 People consume plenty of calcium supplements.
 The body becomes saturated with calcium and its side products.
 Why?
 Calcium supplements come as calcium phosphate, calcium gluconate, calcium carbonate, etc. It means that we get not only calcium but a few elements.
 These side products are not soluble in the blood.
 They hang around together with calcium waiting until magnesium will allow calcium to enter the cell.

 The calcium concentration can be thousands of times more significant than it is supposed to be.
 We like calcium and think that calcium will solve all problems associated with weak bones.
 We get calcium with fortified food and drinks.